shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 # Modifying extensions

 The Shoutem's mission is simple - **do not solve already solved problems**.
 Quite often apps that we build need common features you've seen already numerous times: push notifications, analytics, ads, authentication, RSS readers, eCommerce integrations and so on.
-This is what extensions are for - just pick and choose extensions which suit your need.
+This is what extensions are for - just reuse ready features.

 However, for the app to succeed, it needs to be **unique**.
 Recreating RSS reader just to make it unique is a redundant work.
 Sometimes, it's enough to customize your app in the dashboard, customize the theme, or [write a new theme]({{ site.baseurl }}/docs/extensions/tutorials/writing-a-theme), but sometimes we need to modify the currently available extensions.